 Some tool rigs offer a tape holder in the front with a strap to lock the tape measure in place – I always find this annoying and cut these straps off.
 It mostly gets in the way—usually when I’m trying to “re-holster” the tape.
 If you end up in positions where your tape could frequently fall out, then you might want to experiment with the straps.

 We all agreed that these rigs would be good for the carpenter.
 However, with all of the belts we looked at, it really depends on the scope of your job and your working style.
 The lightweight, lighter leather and low-profile belts seem to be a great fit for trim carpenters, painters, and guys doing punch lists.
 The Klein was clearly designed and laid out for electricians but is really a nice belt for just about anyone.

 Cinching It All Up

 Choosing a tool bag is like choosing a girlfriend or buying a car.
-I would be very conceited to pick out yours, and I certainly would not want you choosing mine…We’re still talking about girlfriends, right?
+I would be very conceited to pick out yours, and I certainly would not want you to choose mine…We’re still talking about girlfriends, right?
 There are nearly endless factors for deciding to go with one tool belt rig over another.
-I personally made my decisions based on weight and dedicated pockets.
+My personal decision emphasized low weight and having lots of dedicated pockets.
 I also wanted the ability to customize and orient the accessories within the bags.

-I started out my career using a soft leather tool belt (it was inexpensive), and I gravitated towards a heavier leather rig.
-Recently, however, I hung it all up for a lightweight nylon style rig with a padded belt.
+I started out my career using a soft leather tool belt (it was inexpensive).
+Later, I gravitated towards choosing a heavier leather tool belt rig.
+Recently, however, I hung it all up for a lightweight nylon-style rig with a padded belt.
 I find the padding helps spread out and distribute the weight in a way that’s better for my aging (and some days, aching) back.

 Comments from the Peanut Gallery